 The course introduces students to the major themes and figures of the two primary non-jurisprudential disciplines of classical Muslim thought: dialectical (or what is sometimes referred to as “scholastic”) theology [Ar. kalam] and philosophy [Ar. falsafa] both as discrete and profoundly interconnected disciplines.
-The course covers the period between the 2nd/8th and 6th/12th centuries, and surveys theology and philosophy both as discrete and profoundly interconnected disciplines.
-Students will have the opportunity to familiarize themselves with both the content and methodologies employed in some of the significant controversies and debates which arose among Muslim intellectual circles and schools of the dominant theological and philosophical discourses of the Late Antique and medieval Mediterranean and West Asian world.
+The course covers the period between the 2nd/8th and 6th/12th centuries and surveys theology and philosophy both as discrete and profoundly interconnected disciplines.
+Students will have the opportunity to familiarize themselves with both the content and methodologies employed in some of the significant controversies and debates which arose among Muslim intellectual circles and schools of the dominant theological and philosophical discourses of the Late Antique and medieval Mediterranean and the West Asian world.

 The course is a general introduction to the nature and history of Islamic spirituality through an exploration of the diverse traditions of Muslim mystical piety.
-It begins with an examination of the roots of Muslim spirituality in the Qur’an and Sunna and then move to an historical and contextual analysis of: the emergence of early Muslim asceticism; the development of the spiritual manual and Sufi didactic/apologetic treatise genres; controversy over the relationship between the Shari`a and the spiritual path (Ar. tariqa); mere Muslim asceticism versus Sufism; tensions between “ecstatic” and “sober” expressions of mystical devotion (i.e., sakr v. sahw); the role of Sufism in classical Islamic epistemology; and the evolution of institutional Sufism and its many dimensions.
+It begins with an examination of the roots of Muslim spirituality in the Qur’an and Sunna and then move to a historical and contextual analysis of the emergence of early Muslim asceticism; the development of the spiritual manual and Sufi didactic/apologetic treatise genres; controversy over the relationship between the Shari`a and the spiritual path (Ar. tariqa); mere Muslim asceticism versus Sufism; tensions between “ecstatic” and “sober” expressions of mystical devotion (i.e., sakr v. sahw); the role of Sufism in classical Islamic epistemology; and the evolution of institutional Sufism and its many dimensions.
 The course will conclude with reflections on the role of Sufism in contemporary Islamic renewal and reform movements, as well as the recent quasi-sectarian developments in the relationship between Sufism and neo-Salafism.

 This course introduces students to Islamic law and legal theories.
 It first discusses the history of formation and development of Classical Islamic law and its sources.
 It also examines the implementation of Islamic law as a practice.
 The course then proceeds to discuss the historical development of Islamic legal theories through two major aspects of legal theory: Fuqaha and Mutakallimun.
 A significant part of the course deals with the contemporary approaches and challenges to Islamic Law and developments in Islamic legal thinking in modern times.